Best starting classes to use in Elden Ring

 • Best Weapon: Glintstone Kris

-The Prisoner is a unique starting class since it’s a hybrid class with a good spread of starting stats.
+The Prisoner is a unique starting class since it’s a hybrid between a melee and caster with a good spread of starting stats.
 It does not have the highest in any stat but, with a blend of Strength, Dexterity, and Intelligence, the Prisoner is a more defensive Astrologer.
-This class starts with the Prisoner’s armor set and iron mask.
+This class starts with the Prisoner’s armor set and iron mask, which don’t do much to protect you.
 It comes equipped with an Estoc, a great stab weapon, and a Glintstone Staff used for casting sorceries.

 Magic Glintstone Blade is the starting sorcery for the Prisoner.
-This conjures a magic sword above the player that hones in on the target after a set amount of time.
+This conjures a magic sword above you that hones in on the target after a set amount of time.
 The delay makes it a great spell to combo with the main hand weapon.

 Bandit